Skip to main content

 Payroll

-The most significant payroll-related obligations for employers include minimum wages, overtime, income tax withholding and social security.
+The most significant payroll-related obligations for employers include minimum wages, overtime, income tax withholding and social insurance.
 Vietnam operates a progressive rate of income tax which is capped at 35%.
-Multinational companies who operate global payroll should be aware that Vietnam’s minimum wage rates (for which there are two wage types) play a significant role in payroll compliance.
-There is the common minimum wage and the regional private sector minimum wage.
+Multinational companies who operate global payroll should be aware that Vietnam’s regional private sector minimum wage rates play a significant role in payroll compliance.

 It is acceptable to provide employees with online payslips